Our Growth Curriculum

 - development of their 'seed catalogue' filled with key vocabulary and facts to support their learning &memory

-- children responding independently to a final challenge which form part of our summative assessments
+- children responding independently to a final challenge which forms part of our summative assessments

 - opportunities for children to demonstrate learning behaviours: resilience, team work, leadership, planning